 However, in Virginia, the statute of limitations is two years from the date of the truck accident for personal injuries, five years for property damage, and two years from the date of the victim’s death if the person died due to injuries from the accident.

-Why does the statute of limitations matter?
+Why does the statute of limitations matter for truck accident lawsuits?

 The important caveat to understand is that the statute of limitations in your state may not be all-encompassing of your claim.